 It's been made stiffer (much stiffer) in areas where that makes sense, like the headtube, fork, and bottom bracket, but the seatpost and seatstays have been made thinner, and more compliant.
 In fact, the flex in newly shaped seatpost is pretty wild to see in action.
 The downtube is noticeably bigger, and more aero, along with the bottom bracket.
 The seat stays and seat tube junction is wider and beefed up.
 Cable routing is tidy, with nothing overly exposed, and the colors are pretty refreshing.
 When we first saw pictures, we didn't know what to think about the Dimension Data Green, but in person, it's quite nice looking.

-Geometry has changed slightly with the 48 and 51cm bikes being about 5mm taller at the headtube than the old R bikes.
-54, 56, 58, and 61cm bikes are all about 8mm lower in stack than the previous versions.
+Geometry has changed slightly with all the frames being about 8mm lower in stack than the previous versions.
 This is a welcome change and helps solve some of the "in between sizes" issues.
 Don't freak out, this will not affect anyone's fit.
 An extra spacer added or removed is the only difference.
 51cm and smaller bikes come with a zero setback post.
 54cm and larger have a 25mm setback post.

 I've now been able to get about 300 miles of solid riding on a 56cm 9150 Di2 bike in the hills of North Carolina.
 Long climbs, short steep climbs, rollers, and even some good gravel roads make up our test ground here.
 Pavement varies from crackled 30 year old roads, to nice smooth asphalt, and everything in between.